 Setting the keyboard layout, screen font, and locale-related environment variables are the only internationalization steps needed to support locales that use ordinary single-byte encodings and left-to-right writing direction.
-More complex cases (including UTF-8 based locales) require additional steps and additional patches because many applications tend to not work properly under such conditions.
-These steps and patches are not included in the CLFS book and such locales are not yet supported by CLFS.
+UTF-8 has been tested on the English, French, German, Italian, and Spanish locales.
+All other locales are untested.
+If you discover issues with any other locale please open a ticket in our Trac system.